elephantscale/es-training-new/machine-learning/slides/ML-Spark-Overview.md

  * TF/IDF: Term Frequency/Inverse Document Frequency

-     - This essentially means the frequency of a term divided by its frequency in the larger group of documents (the “corpus”)
+     - This essentially means the frequency of a term divided by its frequency in the larger group of documents (the "corpus")

-     - Each word in the corpus is then a “dimension” – you would have thousands of dimensions.
+     - Each word in the corpus is then a "dimension" – you would have thousands of dimensions.

  * Word2Vec